Frequently Asked Questions

 Does it work on iPhone or iPad?

-Not right now.
 Bunny Ears TV is a native tvOS app built specifically for the Apple TV experience.
-It is not available on iPhone, iPad, Mac, or any other platform at launch.
+It is not available on iPhone, iPad, Mac, or any other platform.
+That said, the iOS and iPadOS Remote app works with Bunny Ears TV, so you can use your phone or iPad to change channels, navigate the guide, and switch between the guide and full-screen TV.

 Does it work with Jellyfin or Emby?